statistikZH/covid19monitoring/README.md

 # Tempalte for GitHub Page

-The Template for our GitHub Page can be found [here](https://github.com/statistikZH/covid19monitoring/blob/master/Template_GitHubPages.Rmd).
+The template for our GitHub Page can be found [here](https://github.com/statistikZH/covid19monitoring/blob/master/Template_GitHubPages.Rmd).
 This template generates the following [GitHub Pages](https://statistikzh.github.io/covid19monitoring/).

 # Metadata for gitrepos folders